hhvm/user-documentation/guides/hack/46-callables/01-introduction.md

 @@ introduction-examples/php-callable.php @@

-The Hack typechecker ***does not*** allow the callable type hint.

-@@ introduction-examples/hack-callable-bad.php.type-errors @@

-However, Hack does offer a powerful alternative to the `callable` type hint through the `function` keyword
+The Hack typechecker ***does not*** allow the callable type hint as it does not specify any information on parameter types or return types - however, Hack does offer a powerful alternative to the `callable` type hint through the `function` keyword:

 @@ introduction-examples/hack-callable-good.php @@